Elizabeth Ashley

-Elizabeth Ann Cole, known professionally as Elizabeth Ashley (born August 30, 1939) is an American actress of theatre, film, and television.
+Elizabeth Ann Cole (born August 30, 1939), known professionally as Elizabeth Ashley, is an American actress of theatre, film, and television.
 She has been nominated for three Tony Awards, winning once in 1962 for Take Her, She's Mine.
 Ashley was also nominated for the BAFTA and Golden Globe awards for her supporting performance in The Carpetbaggers (1964), and was nominated for an Emmy Award in 1991 for Evening Shade.
-Elizabeth was a guest on The Tonight Show with Johnny Carson 24 times.
+Ashley was a guest on The Tonight Show Starring Johnny Carson 24 times.
 She appeared in several episodes of In the Heat of the Night as Maybelle Chesboro.
-She also appeared in an episode of Mannix, The Dark Hours 1974.
+She also appeared in an episode of Mannix, "The Dark Hours", in 1974.
+She is a 2024 inductee into the American Theater Hall of Fame.

 Early life

-Ashley was born to a music teacher and raised in Baton Rouge, Louisiana.
+Ashley was born Elizabeth Ann Cole in Ocala, Florida, to music teacher Arthur Kingman Cole and the former Lucille Ayer.
+She grew up in Baton Rouge, Louisiana.

 Ashley left Louisiana State University after her freshman year and moved to New York.
-She studied acting at the Neighborhood Playhouse School of the Theatre there, supporting herself by working as the Jell-O pudding girl on a television program and as a showroom model.
+There she studied acting at the Neighborhood Playhouse School of the Theatre, supporting herself by working as the Jell-O pudding girl on a television program and as a showroom model.